IBM/watsonx-data-introduction/docs/wxd-sql.md

 # SQL Examples

-This section contains all of the SQL examples used throughout the lab.
+This section contains all the SQL examples used throughout the lab.
 You can copy the SQL from this chapter to use in the Query Workspace, rather than having to cut and paste them from documentation or type them in.

 Each SQL statement will reference the chapter in the PDF documentation.

-## Chapter 7 - Access Control
+## 7 Access Control

 !!! abstract "7.1 Enter this text into the SQL window and Run the code"
     ```
     SELECT
       *